markusdemedeiros/lucid/README.md

 We also hope for visualizations to be usable by external devices such as LED lights, LED light strips for a more lively musical experience.
 The visualizations, transformations, will all have run in real time for a timely visual.
 The proof-of-concept has been written to make our code flexible; By using interfaces that use polymorphic types, the steps of reading, processing, rendering, and saving data will also be polymorphic.

-Be sure that this touches clearly on the [project requirements](https://steven-wolfman.github.io/cpsc-312-website/project.html#project-requirements).

-Good goals to aim for are from the top two rubric items for proposal grading:

-> Exciting and language-appropriate product idea tackling a problem that is clearly compelling to a significant audience.

-Or:

-> Solid and language-appropriate product idea with a problem that is of real interest to the submitting team.

 (It's easy to focus on the product and not the problem.
 Remember to include both!)

 ## Minimal Viable Project

-- MVP is bar frequency animation
-- Fourier transform of signal and display the (normalized) volumes of frequency ranges
--

 Our Minimal Viable Project would be to a create a visualization that:
-- Reads any audio file in a .FLAC format
+- Reads any audio file in a .FLAC format, of a certain size
 - Processes audio by applying a fourier transform of the signal
 - Displays the normalized volumes as a bar frequency animation
 - Visualization is unique, but deterministic.
 If two completely different songs are entered, they should have different, equally valid visualizations